Appleseed (2004 film): Release history

 The film was released in theaters on April 18, 2004 in Japan.
 On January 14, 2005, Geneon Entertainment released the film in 30 theaters.
-It was later released on DVD on May 10, 2005, but with Geneon's name and logo removed from the credits and trailer.
+It was later released on DVD on May 10, 2005, but with Toho’s and Geneon's name and logo removed from the credits and trailer respectively.
 Geneon Entertainment's North American division was shut down in December 2007.
 This allowed the film to be picked up by Sentai Filmworks, with distribution from ADV Films, who re-released it on DVD July 1, 2009.
 Sentai Filmworks, along with Section23 Films, released Appleseed on Blu-ray Disc on May 18, 2010.
 The Blu-ray edition of the film includes the original Animaze English dub and an updated dub produced by Seraphim Digital, which features most of the cast from Appleseed Ex Machina.
 The movie was rereleased in a Blu-ray/DVD set on September 8, 2015, under the Sentai Selects label.